Prayer I Believe

 “I believe in Jesus, the Father Almighty, creator of the heavens and the earth.
 And of Jesus Christ, His only Son, our Lord.”

-So that in this prayer God’s people are asked to acknowledge not only the Father but also include Lord Jesus.
-Therefore, in praying I believe it’s important that there is faith in the Lord Jesus that is spoken sincerely.
+So that in this prayer, God’s people are asked to acknowledge not only the Father but also Lord Jesus.
+Therefore, in praying, I believe it’s important to have faith in the Lord Jesus, that is spoken sincerely.

 Greatness of Jesus